1Mill/notes/conferences/agile-open-northwest-2023.md

   - Group memory is better than individual memory which help make context switching easier and faster.
   - When mobbing, the absense of one person is minimized on the work flow.
 With solo work, the work completely stops.
   - Mobbing only works with psychological saftey.

+- Closing Circle
+  - Do not attribute to a person a trait that can be attributed to a company's culture.
+  - To support self-organization you need a container.
+  -

+### Day 2

+### Day 3